 If you own a house.
 This can be bad… or it can be good!
 If your house is underwater (you owe more than the house is worth), then that can help you get an insolvency exclusion.
 They look at your amount of debt vs. assets.

 If you are married, they may or may not count your spouse’s assets and debt.
 If you are married filing jointly, they will count.
 If you are married filing separately, it depends on the communal property laws in your state.
 Some tax advisors recommend to file separately for this reason.

 Interest does not mean interest.
 On the IRS worksheet it say “interest in pension plans.”
 That just means the whole value of your pension plan.
 Tricky!

 You may still owe taxes.
 Even if you are insolvent, you may still owe some taxes on the discharge.
 It depends how much you are insolvent by.
-This is the part I got confused by and had to read more about.
-Please research carefully.

 Giving Things Away